 There appeared to be a variety of ways to do it

-With all this in mind I set out on a mission to find out how.
-My interest might have been sparked but my internet knowledge was limited to an email account and a bit of Google searching.
+So I set myself the task of finding out how.
+My interest might have been sparked but my internet knowledge was as good as zero.
+An email account and a bit of Google searching.

-I had worked with large computer systems but when it came to building a website or making money online I was a complete novice.
+I had worked with large commercial computer systems.
+However, when it came to building a website or making money online I was a complete novice.
 It was all new, foreign territory to me.

-First I made the obvious Google searches.
+So, I made the obvious Google searches.
 Only to discover that there were ‘millions’ of things on offer – both ‘courses’ and ‘dollars.’
-Many offers suggested just had to invest in their course.
+Many offers suggested you just had to invest in their course.
 You would make a million dollars in no time at all!

 Like so many people I did just that – ‘invested.’
 Money and a lot of time.
 Maybe you have done that too – only to find that the ones making the ‘millions’ are those selling the courses.